godotengine/godot-docs/getting_started/workflow/best_practices/logic_preferences.rst

     # my_buildings.gd
     extends Node

-    # (note how constant scripts/scenes have a diferent naming scheme than
+    # (note how constant scripts/scenes have a different naming scheme than
     # their property variants).

     # This value is a constant, so it spawns when the Script object loads.